mysamai/mysam/readme.md

 [ ![Codeship Status for daffl/mysam](https://codeship.com/projects/b26a3f10-3c66-0133-d19d-1276d5d0a1e7/status?branch=master)](https://codeship.com/projects/102258)

 Sam is an open-source, web-based "intelligent" assistant.
-It can listen to you, learn new actions and be extended with JavaScript plugins.
-Sam runs a NodeJS server and as an [Electron](http://electron.atom.io/) desktop application or in a modern browser.
+It can listen to you, learn new actions and is extensible with JavaScript plugins.
+Sam runs a [NodeJS](https://nodejs.org/en/) server and in any modern browser or as an [Electron](http://electron.atom.io/) desktop application.

 # Installation

-Install Sam globally via:
+Install Sam globally with:

 > npm install mysam -g